KamWithK/AnkiconnectAndroid/README.md

 > To solve this, try going through step 5 of the [instructions](#instructions).

+### Problem: The add card button does not appear
+- Check that the `Enable Anki integration` setting in Yomichan is indeed enabled, and properly connected.
+- Under `Anki` → `Configure Anki card format`, ensure that the Deck and Model at the top right corner are not highlighted in red.
+If they are, please select the correct deck and/or model.
+- Under `Anki` → `Show card tags`, make sure this is set to `Never`.

 ### Problem: Duplicate checks aren't working
 To determine that duplicate checks aren't working:
 - Enable duplicate checks in the Yomichan settings (under `Anki` → `Check for card duplicates`),
 - Select a word and add a card
 - Tap outside of the popup, and re-select the word.
 Normally, you should not be able to add a card here.

-If you are able to add a card, then duplicate checks are indeed not working.
+If you are able to add a card (i.e. you see the plus button), then duplicate checks are indeed not working.
 Check that your first field name does not include spaces, and your first field contents do not include quotes (`"`) or spaces.
 If either of those are true, the only way to solve it is by using the Alpha version of AnkiDroid, and